 Sunflower seeds are from sunflower fruit, and there are three types – linoleic, high oleic, and Nusun.
 Striped sunflower seeds are used for food and called as confectionery seeds.
-Each sunflower head may have many number of seeds.
+Each sunflower head may have many numbers of seeds.
 The seeds contain rich sources of vitamins, minerals, energy, protein, and essential fatty acids.
-It is used as a snack in salad, eaten plain or added with pickle and bacon.
-It is also used along with other foods considering the fact that it very healthy.
+It is used as a snack in a salad, eaten plain or added with pickle and bacon.
+It is also used along with other foods considering the fact that it is very healthy.

 Let us see the benefits one by one:

 Nuts and seeds always help to maintain good health.

 - Sunflower seeds contain essential nutrients such as antioxidants, vitamin E, vitamin B-1, copper, iron, healthy fats, and magnesium.

 - Vitamin E supports healthy circulation by helping you make red blood cells.

 - Vitamin B-1 helps you derive energy from food and produce nucleic acids.